-Exercise and cardiovascular training are all about increasing your heart rate and increasing that blood flow, and that is exactly what karting does.
-In that sense, it certainly is cardiovascular exercise.
+Exercise and cardiovascular training are all about increasing your heart rate and increasing blood flow (along with working your muscles), and that is exactly what karting does.
+In that sense, karting certainly is cardiovascular exercise.
 The result of the increased heart rate is also an increase in breaths per minute.
-When your heart rate increases, you start breathing faster and shallower, very much like you would when running.
+When your heart rate increases, you start breathing faster and shallower, much like you would when running for example.

 Racing drivers (karting drivers included) are very much athletes.
 Although it may not seem like it, karting is actually very good exercise.
 There is much more going on than just sitting in the seat and driving the kart.

-As such, many drivers have taken on personal trainers and started their own training regimes in order to improve their fitness, and therefore their performance on track.
-Drivers tend to spend a lot of time in the gym doing strength training.
+As such, many drivers have taken on personal trainers and start their own training regimes in order to improve their fitness, and therefore hopefully improve their performance on track.
+Drivers tend to spend a lot of time in the gym doing strength training in particular.

-In addition, they also add in some cardio exercises like running or cycling in order to get their heart rate elevated and increase their endurance over an extended period of time.
-Some drivers also like to focus a lot of swimming, as this is a full body strengthening exercise, and it also throws the cardio factor into it as well.
+In addition, they also add in some cardio exercises like running or cycling to get their heart rate elevated and increase their endurance and stamina over an extended period of time.
+Some drivers also like to focus a lot on swimming, as this is a full body strengthening exercise, and it also throws the cardio factor into it as well.

-The physical demand in keeping a kart under control at high speeds can be extreme.
-Factor in the addition of G-forces and you will wake up the next morning feeling like you have spent the previous day in the gym.
+The physical aspect of keeping a kart under control at high speeds can be extreme.
+Factor in the addition of G-forces in go-kart racing and you will wake up the next morning feeling like you have spent the previous day in the gym!